bruno-f7s/portfolio/airbnb-porto-2023/README.md

 ![occupancy rate by host by period](https://github.com/bruno-f7s/portfolio/assets/68636948/1a242dea-fd3c-4677-b759-9577899b5c7c)

-The table above shows some interesting information: In the colder months, when the occupancy rate is generally lower, the regular hosts had a higher average occupancy rate and in the higher season the superhosts actually had a higher average occupancy rate.
-It seems that as the occupancy rate increases, so the difference of the average occupancy rates between the two types of hosts increases.
+The table above shows some interesting information: it seems that as the occupancy rate increases, so the difference of the average occupancy rates between the two types of hosts increases.
 This trend of course cannot be validated using only this amount of data, but it was an interesting fact nonetheless.

 Finally, I looked at the whole distribution of the listings by the occupancy rate for these two categories of hosts: